stream-pi/essential-actions/hotkeyaction/README.md

 Since the issue itself looks abandoned, a better solution would be to use a different way of handling keys.

-A better solution would be to shift to `xdotool` on Linux, but it is not a perfect solution since it will not work on Linux systems using Wayland.
+A better solution would be to shift to `xdotool`, but it is not a perfect solution since it will not work on Linux systems using Wayland.